Followers

 Tactics and Tradecraft

-It is a tribute to the American leaders of the age that they were so quick to learn and adopt the most sophisticated techniques and practices so long employed by the great powers of Europe.
-They used clandestine agents overseas, employed covert actions, created codes and ciphers, employed propaganda, and conducted covert postal surveillance of official and private mail.
-They employed open-source intelligence by purchasing foreign publications, which they analyzed.
-Most significantly, they put in place an elaborate communication system, using a variety of couriers.
-Another critical innovation was establishing a maritime capability separate from the Continental Navy, for purposes of smuggling, moving agents, and correspondence and interdicting British ships.
+It is a tribute to the American leaders of the era that they were quick to learn and adopt the most sophisticated techniques and practices long utilized by the great powers of Europe.
+They used clandestine agents abroad, conducted covert operations, created codes and ciphers, employed propaganda, and executed covert postal surveillance of both official and private mail.
+They utilized open-source intelligence by purchasing foreign publications, which they analyzed.
+Most notably, they established an elaborate communication system that employed various couriers.
+Another crucial innovation was the creation of a maritime capability independent of the Continental Navy, intended for smuggling, moving agents, managing correspondence, and intercepting British ships.

 Secure communications were essential